ttu/ttu.github.io/_posts/2024-12-10-ai-tools-cursor-copilot-examples.md

 Now I see a refresh button, but after clicking it, only a single company is displayed, even though the seed data contains multiple companies.

-> 💬 Seed data has multiple complanies, but in the list I can only see Tech Innovators Inc.
+> 💬 Seed data has multiple companies, but in the list I can only see Tech Innovators Inc.

 > The issue might be that we need to call SaveChanges() after inserting the seed data.
 Let's modify the SeedData class to ensure all changes are saved:

-This suggested method doesn't exists.
+This suggested method doesn't exist.

 ```sh
 error CS1061: 'IDataStore' does not contain a definition for 'SaveChangesAsync' and no accessible extension method 'SaveChangesAsync' accepting a first argument of type 'IDataStore' could be found (are you missing a using directive or an assembly reference?) [/blazor-prototype/JobTracker/JobTracker.csproj]
 ```

-It seems like I’m reaching the limits of AI capabilities.
-I’m starting to encounter strange errors, and the code is no longer functioning as expected.
+It seems like I’m entering the [pit of death](https://www.youtube.com/watch?v=FXjf9OQGAlY).
+Strange errors are starting to appear, and the code is no longer functioning as expected.
+Perhaps we now have a sufficient template to begin working on the JSON Flat File Data Store’s new feature manually.

+#### Conclusion

+Cursor successfully created a Blazor WebAssembly prototype for the JSON Flat File Data Store, but it encountered issues with threading and blocking operations.

-Maybe we now have a good enough template to start working on the JSON Flat File Data Store’s new feature manually.
+Overall, Cursor produced a good prototype.
+With a few minor manual fixes, I’ll be able to start working on the feature.

 ## GitHub Workspaces